pupilfirst/wd201-scripts/introduction-to-nodejs/Putting-it-all-together/developement-process.md

      ```

      By adhering to ESLint's suggestions and declaring `todos` properly with `let`, our code becomes more reliable and less prone to errors.

+     Refer to this [target](https://www.pupilfirst.school/targets/18909) for detailed instructions on Code quality using ESLint.

    - With our code refined by Prettier and ESLint, it's time for the commit.
 Run `git add .` and then `git commit -m 'Refine code with Prettier and ESLint.'` Lastly, we push our project to GitHub with `git push origin main`, showcasing our clean, well-maintained project to the world.